RoxasShadow/EDB/README.md

 # Backup, encrypt and send to S3 your PostgreSQL database

-Currently this is nothing but code that Just Works™.
-I expect to add more DBMS and configurable stuff.
-In the meanwhile I hope this can be useful to you.
+*EDB* aims to be a framework to make and manage the backup of your database.
+It is composed by three macro areas that reflect themself inside the `secrets.yml` and are *DB*, *CRYPTOGRAPHY* and *STORAGE*.
+The first one is deals with the actual backup process of your favorite DBMS.
+The second one will eventually encrypt the backup compies made previously and the last one will be asked to storage the final output somewhere in the world.

+At the moment, we have just one module for each area: *PostgreSQL*, *AWS S3* and *AES-256-CBC*, but adding more modules require nothing but a new file inside the proper folder.

 ## Setup
-Setup `secrets.yml` (remember also to change the `SECRET`), put `dumper.rb` in your cronjobs and then:
+Setup `example/edb.yml` (remember also to change the `SECRET`) and then:

 `$ gem install aws-sdk --version 1.59.1`
-`$ ruby dumper.rb`
-`$ ruby decrypt.rb`
+`$ ruby edb.rb example/edb.yml`

+Consider also to add *EDB* to your cronjobs.